 Yes!
-ACC's pharmacy technician program includes a 320 hour externship which gives students the opportunity to demonstrate and reinforce the knowledge and skills they acquired learning hands-on throughout the training program.
+ACC's Pharmacy Technician program includes a 320-hour, in-person externship that gives students the opportunity to demonstrate and reinforce the knowledge and skills they acquired learning hands-on throughout the training program.

 Our classes are modeled after real-life situations, using the same medical equipment you'll come across in your first job.
 That way, you're prepared to jump in on your very first day.

 "I'm really scared of blood so being a pharmacy technician seems like the best place for me in healthcare.
 I was hired straight from my externship and now work with a great team that helps and supports me."